bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

       [owasp top10](https://owasp.org/www-project-top-ten/)
 - [ ] does debug server matter to this type of flask deployment?
 - [ ] don't forget about having to enter the passphrase (how are you supposed to securely handle these password?)
 - [ ] what is my package called: deploy-linux?
-I am going to just be stuck with that unless I am shown that I am otherwise wrong
+I am going to just be stuck with that unless I am shown that I am otherwise wrong -[git for beginners](http://ryanflorence.com/git-for-beginners/)

 TODO: nginx: